Miecław's state

-Miecław's State (Note: Polish: Państwo Miecława) was an 11th-century country located in Mazovia, in Central Europe, with the capital in Płock.
+Miecław's State (/pl/; Polish: Państwo Miecława) was an 11th-century country located in Mazovia, in Central Europe, with the capital in Płock.
 It was formed around 1037 by Miecław by breaking away from the Duchy of Poland during the crisis inside the country.
 It existed until 1047, when Casimir I the Restorer, duke of Poland, reconquered the state.

 History

 Mazovia

 In the early Middle Ages, the territory of Mazovia was inhabited by the West Slavic tribe of Mazovians.
 In the 9th century, Mazovia was an economically more backward region than southern and western Poland.
 Therefore, unifying tendencies were less developed than among other tribes.

 The exact date of Mazovia's inclusion into Piast dynasty' state is unknown, but it is believed that it was part of it at the beginning of Mieszko I's reign.
 This is indicated, for example, in the Dagome iudex document, which placed Poland under the protection of the papacy.
 During the reign of Mieszko I and Bolesław the Brave, Poland was Christianized.